LandofKatte/Data-Analytics-Portfolio/Sports/NHL/Awards/readme.md

   **Conn Smythe Trophy**
   - The Conn Smythe Trophy (French: Trophée Conn Smythe) is awarded annually to the most valuable player (MVP) of his team during the National Hockey League's (NHL) Stanley Cup playoffs.
 It is named after Conn Smythe, the longtime owner, general manager, and head coach of the Toronto Maple Leafs.
 The Conn Smythe Trophy has been awarded 54 times to 47 players since the 1964–65 NHL season.
 Each year, at the conclusion of the final game of the Stanley Cup Finals, members of the Professional Hockey Writers' Association vote to elect the player deserving of the trophy.
 The trophy is handed out by the NHL Commissioner before the presentation of the Stanley Cup and only the winner is announced, in contrast to most of the other NHL awards which name three finalists and are presented at a ceremony.

-  **Bill Masterton Memorial Trophy**
-  - The Bill Masterton Memorial Trophy is awarded annually to the National Hockey League player who best exemplifies the qualities of perseverance, sportsmanship, and dedication to ice hockey.
-It is named after Bill Masterton, the only player in NHL history to die as a direct result of injuries suffered during a game.
-The winner is selected by a poll of the Professional Hockey Writers' Association after each team nominates one player in competition.
-It is often awarded to a player who has come back from career– or even life-threatening illness or injury.

   **Ted Lindsay Award**
   - The Ted Lindsay Award, formerly known as the Lester B. Pearson Award, is awarded annually to the National Hockey League's most outstanding player in the regular season as judged by the members of the NHL Players' Association.
 First awarded in 1971, it is a companion to the Hart Memorial Trophy, which is awarded to the League's Most Valuable Player, as judged by members of the Professional Hockey Writers' Association.
 The award was renamed in 2010 after Ted Lindsay of the Detroit Red Wings.